dbnschools/moodle-theme_pioneer/README.md

 * Bottom Featured course slider shows 4 items by default (up to 12 total) and is responsive so that as your screen size gets smaller less items will show in view.
 On a cellphone only one item is displayed.
 * Changed Block Styling based on feedback.
 Block headings are now colorful and based on the previous icon box color.
 However, in theme settings you can pick a single color for all block heading titles.
 * Moved Settings into separate pages to better manage all the features.
+* Featured Course slider at bottom of page has a "View More Courses" link which can be customized to point the user to a specific category of courses.

 ##Pioneer v1.3.8